mikho/NAT-TS3-Installer/README.md

 ## NAT TS3 Installer
-This installer will automatically install TeamSpeak 3 onto your NAT VPS, and automatically configure the ports to the ones you specify.
+This installer will automatically install the latest version of TeamSpeak 3 onto your NAT VPS, and automatically configure the ports to the ones you specify.

+It will also install dependency packages.

 ### How do I install?
 To install TeamSpeak 3 automatically, run this command and follow the prompt.